isomerpages/govtech-stp/_start-here/Departing from Singapore.md

 ### 4) Digitally Authenticated Vaccination Certificate

-<p style="margin-top:20px; margin-bottom:20px; font-size:20px; line-height:1.35;">All hardcopy vaccination cards/ slips issued in Singapore, as well as vaccination records found on mobile applications such as TraceTogether and HealthHub may not be accepted for use overseas where digital verification might be required i.e. scanning the QR codes on your digital vaccination certificate.</p>
+<p style="margin-top:20px; margin-bottom:20px; font-size:20px; line-height:1.35;">All hardcopy vaccination cards/ slips issued in Singapore, as well as vaccination records found on mobile applications such as <a href="https://www.tracetogether.gov.sg/" target="_blank">TraceTogether</a> and <a href="https://www.healthhub.sg/" target="_blank">HealthHub</a> may not be accepted for use overseas where digital verification might be required i.e. scanning the QR codes on your digital vaccination certificate.</p>

 <p style="margin-top:20px; margin-bottom:20px; font-size:20px; line-height:1.35;">Travellers who are vaccinated in Singapore and are required by foreign authorities to show digitally verifiable proof of vaccination should obtain a digitally verifiable vaccination certificate (‘Vaccination HealthCert’) at <a href="https://www.notarise.gov.sg/" target="_blank">Notαrise</a>.
 Upon successful application, the Vaccination HealthCert will be sent by Notαrise to the traveller’s email and/or Singpass app (for users who logged in using Singpass app/ credentials).
 Foreign authorities will be able to scan the QR codes on the certificate to digitally verify that the certificate is authentic.</p>